fbpx Skip to main content

 Whether you’re a new driver or you’ve had your driving licence for 40 years, road accidents happen to drivers regardless of their experience.

-And last year there was a total of 5,676 injury road collisions recorded.
+And last year there was a total of 5,058 injury road traffic collisions recorded.

-Accidents happen for a wide variety of reasons but a common theme in PSNI statistics every year shows that the cause of the vast majority (51%) of collisions is human behaviour.
+Accidents happen for a wide variety of reasons but a common theme in PSNI statistics from 2023 was inattention or attention diverted, which led to 1,320 casualties.

 Indeed, it led PSNI Assistant Chief Constable Alan Todd to say, “The simple reality is that many collisions can be avoided.